isomerpages/nlb-biblioasia/_jul-2009/Journey to the West: Dusty Roads, Stormy Seas and Transcendence.md

 #### **Contributions**

 The three accounts described the great Buddhist monasteries of India such as Nalanda, Vickramasila, Valabhi and Somapura.
 Nalanda in Bihar was one of the most famous institutions of learning in the Buddhist world from the seventh century until its destruction by Turushka invaders.
 All three monks documented the Buddhist monasteries as centres of learning with libraries of manuscripts.
-Xuanzang described the libraries of the Jetavana monastery at Buddhagaya as “richly furnished, not only with orthodox literature but also with Vedic and other non-Buddhistic works, and with treatises on the arts and sciences taught in India at the time.”
+Xuanzang described the libraries of the Jetavana monastery at Buddhagaya as “richly furnished, not only with orthodox literature but also with Vedic and other non-Buddhistic works, and with treatises on the arts and sciences taught in India at the time”.

 <img src="/images/Vol%205%20Issue%202/JourneyWest/chasing%20the%20monk%20shadow.JPG" style="width:50%;">
  <div style="background-color: white;"><i>All rights reserved, Penguin, Viking, 2005.</i></div>

 All three travellers also gave a broad spectrum of perspectives on the different aspects of Buddhism, from its evolution to its decline in India.
-They also gave invaluable insights into the states and kingdoms of those times, and many of these kingdoms now remain only in such accounts.
+They provided invaluable insights into the states and kingdoms of those times, and many of these kingdoms now remain only in such accounts.

 Archaeology may have unveiled some of the mysteries of these ancient kingdoms, such as Karashar and Kizil in the Gobi, or Borobodur in Java, but we can only imagine the days of their glory as the monks saw and described them.